When I first moved to Spain, my Spanish was pretty bad.

 Spanish Exercises Online: 7 Practice Websites to Strengthen Your Skills

 The grammar exercises are well-organized and use Spaced Repetition System (SRS) technology to help you review words and concepts before you forget them.
-My favorite part is the variety of exercises including translation and dictation.
-Within the same lesson, you may have to fill in the blank for an audio clip or produce, totally on your own, a sentence in Spanish.
+My favorite part is the variety of exercises, including translation and dictation.
+Within the same lesson, you may have to fill in the blank for an audio clip or assemble complete sentences in Spanish.

-On top of the video and audio, there are also simple grammar explanations in case you’re confused.
-If you’re more interested in practicing vocabulary, you can build customized flashcard decks (or use the ones provided by FluentU) to generate personalized Spanish practice exercises.
-FluentU even remembers your past study sessions and suggests content to help you target areas where you need improvement.
+Simple grammar and usage explanations help clear up confusion.
+If you’re more interested in practicing vocabulary, you can use the built-in flashcard decks—or even customize them—to generate personalized practice exercises.
+FluentU remembers your past study sessions and dynamically adapts its quizzes and exercises to help you target areas where you need improvement.

 All in all, it’s a fun yet systematic way to learn Spanish that’s great for everyone from beginners to fluent speakers who want to keep their skills fresh.
 Plus, it’s free to sign up and get started.